How a trailer parked by coincidence in front of a Seattle councilmember’s house set off a political spectacle

 When The Times called Monson to ask if he or Hoffman was involved, Monson denied knowing anything about it, but he spoke about it on the air that afternoon, amused by what he assumed to be an act of protest from a listener or admirer.

 With word out on the radio, the trailer quickly became a spectacle.
-A self-proclaimed fan of Monson showed up and spray-painted ‘Dori 4 Gov’ on the side of the trailer, according to a video posted to the the show’s Twitter feed, with “This is pretty great!! #RVgate #FedUp #WakeUpCouncil.”
+A self-proclaimed fan of Monson showed up and spray-painted ‘Dori 4 Gov’ on the side of the trailer, according to a video posted to the show’s Twitter feed, with “This is pretty great!! #RVgate #FedUp #WakeUpCouncil.”
 KIRO Radio reporter Carolyn Ossorio apparently entered the trailer and tweeted a video showing the mess.
 That tweet has since been deleted.

 Mike Salk, the director of Seattle programming for KIRO’s parent company, Bonneville International, said in an email that the issue “is an internal matter we are in the process of investigating.”